Carrying a Burden of Guilt

 How are you going?”
 I enquired.

-I have booked seats in the School of Artillery bus leaving from the Club tomorrow morning.
+I have booked seats on the School of Artillery bus leaving from the Club tomorrow morning.

-Hearing this our Quartermaster, Captain Subhash passed the customary instructions to Havildar Suresh to include carriage of adequate water, soft drinks, sandwiches and a spare jerrycan of petrol.
+Hearing this, our Quartermaster, Captain Subhash, passed the customary instructions to Havildar Suresh: carry adequate water, soft drinks, sandwiches, and a spare jerrycan of petrol.

-Sunday morning at five, I was quite rudely awoken by the telephone ring.
-It hardly ever rang unless there was some very very important information to be conveyed to the CO, which was indeed a rarity.
+Sunday morning at five, I was quite rudely awakened by the telephone ringing.
+It hardly ever rang unless there was some very, very important information to be conveyed to the CO – which was indeed a rarity.

-It was Captain Vikrant at the other end.
-“Good Morning Sir.
+It was Captain Vikrant on the other end.
+“Good morning, Sir.
 Sorry to disturb you at this hour.
 Your vehicle is standing in front of my residence.”

 It’s there to take you all to Shirdi,” I confirmed.

-I thought you were not serious when you told me that,” he said, embarrassed and apologetic.
+I thought you were not serious when you told me that,” he said, his voice a mixture of embarrassment and apology.

-I shot off a volley of choicest profanities in my vocabulary ending with, “Now you take the vehicle to Shirdi and on Monday morning see me in my office.”
+I shot off a volley of the choicest profanities in my vocabulary, ending with, “Now you take the vehicle to Shirdi, and on Monday morning, see me in my office.”

-I looked at Captain Vikrant and he said “This is my second unit.
-Before this I served only in a Field Regiment for five years.
-There the Z was regarded as something holy, something of an institution.
+I looked at Captain Vikrant, and he spoke.
+“This is my second unit.
+Before this, I served only in a Field Regiment for five years.
+There, the Z was regarded as something holy—something of an institution.
 I have never travelled in a Z till now.
-That is why I called you early in the morning to reconfirm.
+That is why I called you early in the morning to reconfirm.”

-I dismissed both with the words “The Z did not come as a dowry to me when I got married to the Regiment.
+I dismissed them both with words that summed up my philosophy: “The Z did not come as a dowry to me when I got married to the Regiment.”

 Building a UAV Base